ekholme/flexcreek/README.md

 # Flex Creek

-Flex Creek is a workout app intended to help the Fitz Crew keep track of workout routines.
-It's basically meant to solve the question "what should I do for my workout today?"
+Flex Creek is a workout tracker.
+It's meant to serve as a workout log as well as a repository of potential movements and workouts to use in the future.